Narthur/ohc-handbook/README.md

   1. Delete one of the two frames on the page
   2. Increase the width of the remaining column to the entire width of the page
   3. Add a hero image
+4. Add title pages for Majors, Minors/Emphases, and Course Descriptions using `C-TitlePage` master
 5. Save out .indd & .pdf files

 ## Technologies